apache/incubator-graphar/docs/libraries/spark/examples.md

 ## Co-Work with Apache Spark

 [Apache Spark](https://spark.apache.org/) is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
 The GraphAr Spark library is developed to make the integration of GraphAr with Spark easy.
-This library allows users to efficiently generate, load, and transform GAR files, and to integrate GraphAr with other Spark-compatible systems.
+This library allows users to efficiently generate, load, and transform GraphAr format files, and to integrate GraphAr with other Spark-compatible systems.

 Examples of this co-working integration have been provided as showcases.

 ### Examples

-### Transform GAR files
+### Transform GraphAr format files

 We provide an example in [TestGraphTransformer.scala][test-graph-transformer], which demonstrates how to conduct data transformation at the graph level.
 [TransformExample.scala][transformer-example] is another example for graph data conversion between different file types or different adjList types, which is implemented at the vertex/edge table level.
 To do this, the original data is first loaded into a Spark DataFrame using the GraphAr Spark Reader.
-Then, the DataFrame is written into generated GAR files through a GraphAr Spark Writer, following the meta data defined in a new information file.
+Then, the DataFrame is written into generated GraphAr format files through a GraphAr Spark Writer, following the meta data defined in a new information file.